 My idle days?” –John Keats, “Ode on Indolence”

-I. The Sovereignty of “Man”
+The Sovereignty of “Man”

 After the frame, on the first page of the narrative proper of Mary Shelley’s 1826 novel The Last Man, the narrator and titular last man Lionel Verney opens his account with a strange reflection on the distribution of global space, in addition to a remark on Man as such:

-I AM the native of a sea-surrounded nook, a cloud-enshadowed land, which, when the surface of the globe…presents itself to my mind, appears only as an inconsiderable speck in the immense whole; and yet, when balanced in the scale of mental power, far outweighed countries of larger extent and more numerous population.
+I AM the native of a sea-surrounded nook, a cloud-enshadowed land, which, when the surface of the globe . . . presents itself to my mind, appears only as an inconsiderable speck in the immense whole; and yet, when balanced in the scale of mental power, far outweighed countries of larger extent and more numerous population.
 So true it is, that man’s mind alone was the creator of all that was good or great to man, and that Nature herself was only his first minister.
 England, seated far north in the turbid sea, now visits my dreams in the semblance of a vast and well-manned ship, which mastered the winds and rode proudly over the waves.
 (9)

-England’s place is at the center and height of civilization, indeed at the very height of “Man”—much later in the book, after the plague has decimated almost the whole country, Verney apostrophizes England with: “England, thou wert the triumph of man” (LM 323).
-And here at the opening, England’s place in the globe is explicitly determined not geographically, but in terms of “the scale of mental power.”
+England’s place is at the center and height of civilization, indeed at the very height of “Man.”
+Much later in the book, after the plague has decimated almost the whole country, Verney apostrophizes England with: “England, thou wert the triumph of man” (LM 323).
+And here at the opening, England’s place in the globe is explicitly determined not geographically but in terms of “the scale of mental power.”
 This scale of mental power, Verney then says, is the essence of what it means to be “Man”: “man’s mind alone was the creator of all that was good or great to man.”
-Indeed it is precisely England’s outsized claim to “mental power” that allows it to assert its sovereignty and dominate both global commerce and nature alike, “master[ing] the winds” and sea, “subdu[ing]” the earth, with nonhuman nature as “only [man’s] first minister” (9); thus Man’s sovereignty is not only a political but an ecological matter.
-In the narrative’s opening, which is a “dream of sovereign extension,” we are told that Man is constituted by sovereignty and mastery, and that this sovereignty (indexed by mental power) is not equally distributed across the divisions of humanity (Elmer 358).
-England is not only figured as a ship, but a specifically “well-manned ship”—the triumph of Man.
+Indeed, it is precisely England’s outsized claim to “mental power” that allows it to assert its sovereignty and dominate both global commerce and nature alike, “master[ing] the winds” and sea, “subdu[ing]” the earth, with nonhuman nature as “only [man’s] first minister” (9); thus Man’s sovereignty is not only a political but an ecological matter.
+In the narrative’s opening, which is a “dream of sovereign extension,” we are told that Man is constituted by sovereignty and mastery and that this sovereignty (indexed by mental power) is not equally distributed across the divisions of humanity (Elmer 358).
+England is not only figured as a ship but a specifically “well-manned ship”—the triumph of Man.
 From the novel’s title to the opening paragraph, to its final word, “Man” in The Last Man is a differentiated dream of sovereignty.